em2046/data-structure-0.2/docs/calcium.redblacktree.min.md

 ## RedBlackTree.min() method

-Returns the key of the least element in the red black tree.
+Returns the key of the least element in the provided red black tree.

 <b>Signature:</b>